weeksie/pfa.nyc/README.md

 # Hi!
-This is a super basic brochure for PFA.NYC
+This is a super basic brochure for pfa.nyc

 Why put my consulting microsite on github?
 Well, just so you can see how I code small things, I suppose.
 Also, it's a good way to walk